 The business family model in effect defines organizational roles, key responsibilities, performance indicators, knowledge and skills, and competencies, and the remuneration policy is built on an objective system that is designed with the business family model at its core.

 The remuneration of executive managers consists of two components: base pay and performance bonus.

-The base component is paid 16 times a year.
+Annual base remuneration consists of 12 base salaries and one bonus payment equivalent of one monthly salary amount in every three months.
 Executive managers may also be eligible for a variable performance bonus to be paid three months following the close of relevant fiscal year, which is calculated as a percentage of gross annual wages according to Company and individual performance ratings.
 The purpose of the performance-driven bonus pay is to reward achievements and encourage employees to display exceptional performance and meet or exceed the budgeted targets of the Company, thereby instilling a goal-oriented performance culture in the Company.

 Benefits constitute an important part of total reward management in order to support wages with additional benefits.
 The Company seeks to ensure that additional benefits are fair, competitive and compatible with market conditions.
 Benefits extended to executive managers include, among others, private medical and health insurance, Company-matched pension plans, Company telephone lines and Company cars.